 Imagine how much time you spend getting ready for work and getting there.
-A Gallup poll states the average American spends over 45 minutes a day commuting for work.
-Now add the time you spend getting ready, driving to the bus, and waiting at the bus stop, you’ve easily got 2 hours of work-related preparation each day.
-What do you think you can do with those extra 2 hours each day?
+A Gallup poll states the average American spends over 46 minutes a day commuting for work.
+Now add the time you spend getting ready, driving to the bus, and waiting at the bus stop, you’ve easily got two hours of work-related preparation each day.
+What do you think you can do with those extra two hours each day?

 Statistics have shown that employees who work at home are almost twice as productive as those who work in the office.
 This may sound counter-intuitive if you believe that employees need to be micromanaged.
 However, in most cases, employees are self-sufficient and work a lot better without the constant distractions that come with working in an office.

-At the office your coworkers are all around, and when you come home you need to spend time with your family in order to balance out your career with your home life.
+At the office, your coworkers are all around, and when you come home, you need to spend time with your family to balance out your career with your home life.
 But then you find yourself never having time to just relax on your own, without having to take care of work or run errands.
 The time saved from working at home is valuable because it allows you to adjust your schedule accordingly, letting you have time to yourself, to do whatever you want.

-It has been shown that people who work from the comforts of their home use fewer sick leaves.
-This is because you may be too sick to commute and spend a full day at work but you may be well enough to work from your cozy room with your blanket and some hot chicken noodle soup.
-Also, by working from home, you are able to go to the doctor’s office or run errands without having to worry about taking paid leave, allowing you to save your leave for vacation.
+It has been shown that people who work from the comforts of their home use fewer sick days.
+This is because you may be too ill to commute and spend a full day at work, but you may be well enough to work from your cozy room with your blanket and some hot chicken noodle soup.
+Also, by working from home, you can go to the doctor’s office or run errands without having to worry about taking paid leave, allowing you to save your leave for vacation.

 People who work at home are usually able to live healthier lifestyles.
 They can cook their own food and find the time to exercise which busy office workers normally do not have.
 By working at home, you will be able to go out and play sports or exercise whenever you feel like, without having to rush to get ready for work.
 With the increased exercise and balanced diet, you will find that you will be in better shape than if you were working in the office.

-Felix Tarcomnicu has been blogging about business and human resources for the last 5 years.
+Felix Tarcomnicu has been blogging about business and human resources for the last five years.
 He is currently a contributor on ResumeOK.